diablodale/dp.docs/docs/_max/attributes/skeletonformat.md

 Message format for skeleton joints, users, faces, etc.
 Native Max messages (usually better) and OSC are the two supported formats.

-> :memo: Plugin versions v1.3.20210721 and newer support using the
+> 📝 Plugin versions v1.3.20210721 and newer support using the
 > value names `max` and `osc`.

 ## Max messages {#max}